TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_enterprise_general.md

 ### Testing
 #### What are unit test, integration test, system test, regression test, acceptance test?
 What is the major difference between these?
 #### What is code coverage?
 Why is it used?
 How you can measure?
 #### What does mocking mean?
-How would you do it 'manually' (i. e. without using any fancy framework)?
+How would you do it 'manually' (i.e. without using any fancy framework)?
 #### What is a test case?
 What is an assertion?
 Give examples!
 #### What is TDD?
 What are the benefits?
 #### What are the unit testing best practices?
-(Eg. how many assertion should a test case contain?)
+(Eg. how many assertions should a test case contain?)
 #### What is arrange/act/assert pattern?

 ### DevOps